 - Expand upon the checklist provided as students continue to write persuasive letters.
 Have students work in groups to provide edits and suggestions for their group members.
 Create rubrics to define what is expected of students for each writing assignment. - Give each student an envelope for mailing his or her letter.
 Remind students how to address an envelope, place stamp and mail letter. - Establish the scout elf as a pen pal to practice persuasive writing throughout the year.
 Have the scout elf assign students relatable topics.
-Ask students to write persuasive letters in which they form an opinion and provide supporting reasons. - After each elf visit, encourage students to write poems about their birthday celebration.
-Have students retell their birthday experience by creating a digital book or scrapbook using photos. - Present persuasive skits based on your students' letter writing to other classrooms and school staff.
+Ask students to write persuasive letters in which they form an opinion and provide supporting reasons, facts and details. - After each elf visit, encourage students to write a persuasive digital story using PowerPoint slides and photos to persuade other classrooms to invite a scout elf to their upcoming birthday celebrations. - Present persuasive skits based on your students' letter writing to other classrooms and school staff. - Create advertisements encouraging the scout elf to visit at other special times throughout the year.